MicroEJ/docs/VEEPortingGuide/uiImageOverview.rst

 * A set of "Image Decoder" modules, for converting standard image formats into a MicroEJ format (known by the Image Renderer) at runtime.
 Each Image Decoder is an additional module of the main module "Image Loader".
 * The "Image Renderer" module, for reading and drawing the images in MicroEJ format.

-XXX TODO XXX

-* add custom format in this graph ?

 .. graphviz::

   digraph {